 Technical considerations

-- The individual child modules are executed simulatenously and in no particular order.
+- Child modules are executed simultaneously and in no particular order.

-- The child module cannot return any values to the parent module.
+- Child modules cannot return values to the parent module.

 Occasionally asked questions